Adetayo1999/jerseys-api/README.md

 # Jersey API

-This a free API for developers to get football, basketball jerseys and other meadata associated to each jerseys
+This a free API for developers to get football, basketball jerseys and other metadata associated to each jerseys

 ## API Reference